Islamic Development Bank (IsDB) and

-- Eligible candidates must apply for the call for innovation by filling the online application form in English.
+- Eligible candidates must apply for the call for innovation by filling the online application form.

 - Applications from individual scientists, innovation hubs & incubators, universities, research & development centers supported by three well known scientific referees are preferable.

 - The application shall be accompanied by detailed information demonstrating the requested information and supported by illustrative media means (e.g. photos, videos, demos, etc.).

 The selection will go through rigorous proposal assessment process by two independent committees from inside and outside the Bank, which will choose the winning scientists as follows:

 - The Screening Committee composed of international consultants will review, in consultation with the STI Department, the applications, contact the applicants (if required for missing information) and prepare a shortlist of applications.